Probely/farcaster-onprem-agent/README.md

 | Update servers | `agent-ip` | `<alpine-update-servers>`   | `TCP`        | `1024:`         | `80`, `443`              |

 Notes:

 1. `<scan-target>` is the internal IP of the server of your web application.
-2. `<target-port>` is the service port of the server of your web application.
+1. `<target-port>` is the service port of the server of your web application.
 Typical values are 80 and 443.

-## Installation Instructions
+# Installation

 In this section, we describe three different methods to deploy the Agent on your network: